-- Panel Members, or their elected alternate, must attend all Panel Meetings. - Panel Members will have a responsibility to priortise Modifications based on the complexity, importance and urgency. - Panel Members will be expected to work closely with the Code Administrator and Chairperson. - The Panel must commit to working towards Urgent timescales as and when required; this includes attending 'Special' Panel Meetings.
+- Panel Members, or their elected alternate, must attend all Panel Meetings to represent their constituency. - Panel Members will have a responsibility to priortise Modifications based on the complexity, importance and urgency. - Panel Members will be expected to work closely with the Code Administrator and Chairperson. - The Panel must commit to working towards Urgent timescales as and when required; this includes attending 'Special' Panel Meetings.